trabalong/project2_building_sqldata/README.md

 # DATABASE VIDEO STORE CLEANING AND CREATING

-### My friend is a disaster when we talk about management of data from his business, but I'm el putísimo amo loko cleaning and organizing data, so I'm going to tell you how I did it.
+### My friend is a disaster when we talk about management of data from his business and I'm goint to help him cleaning and organizing data, so I'm going to tell you how I did it.

 ## It's show time, folks!